 The StudioPanel-M room kit employs a variant of the LEDE room design whereby the source end of the room tends to be more absorptive while the receive end is left more lively.
 This creates a sense of air or space in the room which makes the room ‘feel’ more natural.

-Broadway Scatter Blocks provide an effective alternative to the high cost of diffusers and produce an effect we call Soft Diffusion™.
-Twelve great looking 12”x12” (30x30cm) panels are strategically distributed at the receive end of the room to absorb some of the energy while allowing some of the acoustic energy to reflect back into the room.
+The smaller panels provide an effective alternative to the high cost of diffusers.
+Eight great looking 12”x12” (30x30cm) panels are strategically distributed at the receive end of the room to absorb some of the energy while allowing some of the acoustic energy to reflect back into the room.
 This helps control flutter echo and makes it easier to mix in spatial effects such as reverb and echo.

 Bass Management and Resonance